shovon/notes.salrahman.com/notes/sharing-cookies-in-ajax.md

 You will have to make three changes.

-First, the server should have `Access-Control-Allow-Credentials` set to `true` in the headers.
+- the server should have `Access-Control-Allow-Credentials` set to `true` in the headers
+- the server should have `Access-Control-Allow-Headers` cannot be a wildcard
+- the server should have `Access-Control-Allow-Origin` cannot be a wildcard

-Second, when using `fetch`, the init options should have the `credentials` property set to `'include'`, e.g.
+- when using `fetch`, the init options should have the `credentials` property set to `'include'`, e.g.

 ```javascript
 const response = await fetch("https://example.com", {
   credentials: "include",
 });
 ```

-Additionally, `Access-Control-Allow-Origin` cannot be a wildcard.